 3. Digital agility

-However, CEOs are focused on enabling flexible operations.
-Though 34 percent say that they will have majority of employees working remotely at least two days a week, 41 percent are looking to invest in shared office spaces and 38 percent will look to hire talent that works predominantly remotely
+- Flexibility and the agile future of work: CEOs need to decide on an operating model for the future that works for both employers and employees.
+Only 37 percent say that they will have a majority of employees working remotely at least two days a week, but 51 percent are looking to invest in shared office spaces.

-The KPMG 2021 CEO Outlook provides an in-depth 3-year outlook from 1,325 global leaders of major organizations on enterprise and economic growth.
+The KPMG CEO Outlook provides an in-depth 3-year outlook from thousands of global chief executives on enterprise and economic growth.

 The KPMG 2021 CEO Outlook asked 1,325 CEOs from among the world’s most influential companies to provide their 3-year outlook on the economic and business landscape, as well the impact that the on-going COVID-19 pandemic will have on their organizations' future.
 All respondents have annual revenue over US$500M and a third of the companies surveyed have more than US$10B in annual revenue.

 The survey was conducted June 29 – August 6 and included leaders from 11 key markets (Australia, Canada, China, France, Germany, India, Italy, Japan, Spain, UK and US) and 11 key industry sectors (asset management, automotive, banking, consumer and retail, energy, infrastructure, insurance, life sciences, manufacturing, technology, and telecommunications).